 I sigh and reload the tab and everything appears to be working just fine.
 As far as I know, I’ve never seen this error when I lose a note.
 It only appears sometimes when loading the webapp.
 Whatever the cause, it’s not inspiring confidence in the service.

 Update (): Lead-developer Mo Bitar says the dataloss issue has been fixed in recent versions of Standard Notes.
 He says the underlying issue was caused by a timing issue (“race-condition”) during data synchronization.
-I’ve not confirmed the fix; as this issue lead me to switch to Joplin.
+I haven’t confirmed the fix; as this issue lead me to switch to Joplin.
 Though, now might be the time to give Standard Notes another try.

 For the time being, I feel safer working with my notes in plain-text files that I sync between my devices with Syncthing.
 Yes, Syncthing has its own share of sync and dataloss issues.
 However, at least I know what those issues are and my notes will get regularly backed up as part of my hourly backup processes.